aws-samples/aws-msk-content-streaming/README.md

-# How to Stream Content on the Web with Amazon MSK
+# Streaming web content with a log-based architecture with Amazon MSK

-The repository contains the sample code for the article.
+The repository contains the sample code for the [article](https://aws.amazon.com/blogs/big-data/streaming-web-content-with-a-log-based-architecture-with-amazon-msk/)

 ## Introduction